cu-mkp/m-k-manuscript-data/_texts/p-162r_tl.md

 ##  Rotten wood

- Wood that is white, being light as a sponge, if burnt in a close fire, may be used for casting lead in a box and molds very cleanly, but these things such material do not withstand open? fire.
+ Wood that is white, being light as a sponge, if burnt in a close fire, may be used for casting lead in a box and molds very cleanly, but these things <span class="x">such material</span> do not withstand <span class="x">open?</span> fire.